After a two-decade hiatus, cult filmmaker Richard Stanley returns with a horrific take on the H.P. Lovecraft story Color Out of Space.

 With Nicolas Cage having found a new level of madness in his recent hyper-kinetic performance in Mandy, the actor continues to explore the edges of sanity in Color Out of Space in what can only be described as pure derangement.

-And following the success of the film, Stanley shares some insight into what’s to come.
-“Given the runaway success of Color it’s inevitable that we’re going to be doing two more Lovecraft movies.
+Following the runaway success of Color Out of Space, Stanley hints at what will come next.
+“It’s inevitable that we’re going to be doing two more Lovecraft movies.
 We’re already developing the follow-up to Color Out of Space, which is a new adaptation of The Dunwich Horror.
-It will give us an opportunity to expand on the themes of Color, and also to take the saga back on campus, back to Miskatonic University for the first time since Re-Animator, and get to grips with the Necronomicon.
+It will give us an opportunity to expand on the themes of Color and also to take the saga back on campus, back to Miskatonic University for the first time since Re-Animator, and get to grips with the Necronomicon.
 I think that’s something that’s going to happen very swiftly, and I hope it will be in production by the end of this year.”